patclaffey/patclaffey.github.io/_posts/2015-10-2-Docker-Road-Map.md

 ### Docker Eco-System
 A number of tools are available within the Docker Eco-System.
 They include

-* Compose
+- Compose
-* Machine
+- Machine
-* Swarm
+- Swarm
-* Rancher
+- Rancher

 There is no shortage of things to learn in Docker.

 ## Conclusion
 Docker is a technology I can apply to my Python development work.
 This blog has been written in a application running in my Docker container.
-I would like to further investigate the potential of Docker to benefit the Python community, with Docker's superior virtualization and portability between environments and devices.
-Docker fits neatly with my intereste in linux.
+I would like to further investigate the potential of Docker to benefit the Python community, with Dockers superior virtualization and portability between environments and devices.
+Docker fits neatly with my interest in linux and studying linux system administration.
 I plan to continue to progress my Docker skills. moving beyond Docker fundamentals, and learning the advanced Docker skills.